albahladeras/SalivaQTL/README.md

 --prefix EQTL_LMM
 ```
 ## Prepare files for eQTM analysis
-We performed the eQTM analyses at gene and transcript level.
-We adapted a script developed by Corina Lesseur that uses [MatrixeQTL](https://github.com/andreyshabalin/MatrixEQTL) R package.
-MatrixeQTL was developed to perform linear regressions between genotype and expression data.
-In our case, we have substituted genotype data by methylation data, so we applied the following model:
+To perform the [eQTM analyses](https://github.com/albahladeras/SalivaQTL_QC_genotype/blob/main/matrixeqtl.R), we adapted a script developed by Corina Lesseur that utilizes [MatrixeQTL](https://github.com/andreyshabalin/MatrixEQTL) R package.
+MatrixeQTL was designed to perform linear regressions between genotype and expression data.
+In our case, we substituted the genotype data with methylation data, and we applied the following model:

 ```
 gene expression ~ methylation + sex + age + time of RNA-seq + 5gPCs + 20mPCs + 30 expression PEER factors + genetic relatedness matrix